Euro 2020 final England team news: Kieran Trippier to start in five-man defence against Italy

 Southgate has largely opted for a 4-3-3 system during the tournament but moved to three at the back for the last-16 win against Germany.

-Saka, 19, has impressed for England under Southgate this summer, impressing in his three starts but is poised to join fellow attackers Marcus Rashford and Jadon Sancho on the bench.
+Saka, 19, has impressed for England under Southgate this summer, making three starts at the Euros but is joined by fellow attackers Marcus Rashford and Jadon Sancho on the bench.

 Trending